rasmuslos/AmpFin/README.md

 Features:

-- **Online & Offline Playback: The app is designed to provide the same great experience while offline
+- **Online & Offline Playback**: The app is designed to provide the same great experience while offline
+- **Lyrics**: View time synced lyrics for your favorite songs (requires Jellyfin 10.9+)
 - **Explore Artists**: Dive into your music collection and play an instant mix of your favorite artist's songs
 - **Discover Albums**: Navigate your albums in a beautiful interface
 - **Enjoy your Playlists**: Playlists are fully supported - online & offline